traines-source/transport-network-animator/README.md

 A train can run across multiple line segments.
 However, there exists currently a limitation that a train must stop at least once per line segment.
 More complex train routing is not yet supported.
 If you want to represent a station with trains stopping at multiple tracks and positions at the platforms, it might make sense to represent each stopping position and each fork/switch as a separate dummy station and have these connected with line segments all of the same line.
 You can then define a lot of trains for the same line which are stopping at specific positions by referencing the dummy stations.

-## Why SVG?
+## Tips
 Using SVG as the base, the appearance of the map can be tweaked and styled as you wish, with additional SVG elements and CSS.
 The styles (e.g. colors) of the lines should also be adjusted via CSS.
 It might also come in handy to add a background map as SVG or embedded image.
 Please note that SVG filters do not seem to be supported by the [timecut](https://github.com/tungs/timecut) renderer, in case you want to render your animation to a video.

 For debugging, look at possible errors and warnings in the developer console of your browser.
 By appending a hashtag and the epoch to the URL under which you're viewing your SVG and then refreshing the page, you can jump to that very epoch skipping the preceding ones, so that you don't have to watch the entire animation over and over again.

+For additional configuration options to tweak the behaviour of TNA, see [Config](https://github.com/traines-source/transport-network-animator/blob/master/docs/classes/Config.md).

-The code could probably quite easily be rewritten to use another base technology, e.g. HTML5 Canvas.
+The code could probably be rewritten to use another base technology, e.g. HTML5 Canvas.
 It's mainly just the TS classes in the `svg` subdirectory that have to be reimplemented.
-I just happen to think (currently) that SVG is the best choice.
+I just happen to think that SVG is the best choice.

 ## Breaking Changes
 * Stations need to have a `data-station` attribute instead of an `id`.
 Elements that can be animated will be sourced from the entire SVG document instead of only the `elements` and `station` groups.